English

 Numbness

-Numbness: Symptoms, Causes, And Treatment
+Numbness: Symptoms, Causes and Treatment Options

 Numbness is a neurological symptom characterized by a loss or reduction in sensation in a specific area of the body.
 It usually presents as a tingling or prickling sensation.
 Reasons for numbness may vary widely, including nerve compression, injury, or conditions such as diabetes or multiple sclerosis.
 Temporary numbness may occur due to pressure on nerves, while persistent numbness could indicate a more serious underlying issue.
-It's crucial to consult a neurologist for proper diagnosis and management, as untreated numbness may lead to complications or signify underlying neurological conditions requiring timely intervention.

 Get yourself checked, if you are worried